The High Costs of Nursing Homes: Why Care Is Becoming Unaffordable for Many and Some Solutions Part 3

 💵 How much does LTC insurance cost?

-Costs vary based on your age when you buy the policy, gender, coverage level, and whether the policy includes inflation protection.
-AALTCI+2Encyclopedia Britannica+2
+Costs vary based on your age when you buy the policy, gender, coverage level, and whether the policy includes inflation protection

 Here are some recent typical premiums for a common LTC insurance policy (benefit pool: $165,000):